wfunk-lumeris/Covid/README.md

 | :-------------: |:-------------:|:-------------:|:-------------:|:-------------:|
 | 0.833 |     0.141 | 0.138 | 0.387 | 0.075 |

-The receiver operator characteristics (ROC) curve is [here](https://github.com/Lumeris-Health/Covid/blob/master/roc.png).
+The receiver operator characteristics (ROC) curve is below:

 ![alt text][logo]

 [logo]: https://github.com/Lumeris-Health/Covid/blob/master/roc.png "Covid Model 1 ROC"

-And additional information on the performance is available in Github [here](https://github.com/Lumeris-Health/Covid/blob/master/rocTable.csv).
+The results are also available as a table [here](https://github.com/Lumeris-Health/Covid/blob/master/rocTable.csv).

 The performance of our model is relatively strong.
 As a check we compared the performance of our model to one built from data published in that Lancet article mentioned [above](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30566-3/fulltext).
 These are the performance statistics for that model to predict hospitalizations: